nuagenetworks/vspkdoc/_sources/v5_0/nunsgateway.rst.txt

 - ``description``: A description of the Gateway

+- ``network_acceleration``: Network Acceleration type to be used when network acceleration is enabled

 - ``libraries``: Transient representation of the same property on NSGInfo.

 - ``inherited_ssh_service_state``: Indicates the SSH Service state which is configured on the associated template instance.